m-Vins/OS161-DEMAND-PAGING/README.md

 - TLB Fault with Replace: on `tlb_insert` in the opposite case to the previous one
 - TLB Invalidation: on `tlb_invalidate`, after an `as_activate`
 - TLB Reload: on `vm_fault` if the page is already in memory (state `IN_MEMORY`)
-- Page Fault (Zeroed): whether the address belongs to a never-loaded (`NOT_LOADED`) page of type SWAP or not present in the ELF file
+- Page Fault (Zeroed): whether the address belongs to a never-loaded (`NOT_LOADED`) page of type stack or not present in the ELF file
 - Page Fault (Disk): the page is either `NOT_LOADED` and saved in the ELF or has been previously swapped out (`IN_SWAP`)
 - Page Fault from ELF: on `as_load_page` when the page is in the ELF file and has to be loaded in memory
 - Page Fault from Swapfile: on `swap_in`